otago-polytechnic-bit-courses/ID607001-intro-app-dev-concepts/lecture-notes/week-04-content-negotiation-relationships-n-layer-architecture.md

   return (req, res, next) => {
     const key = req.originalUrl; // Use the request URL as the cache key

-    const cachedResponse = // TODO 1: Check if the cache contains the key
+    const cachedResponse = // TODO 1: Retrieve the cached response for the key

     if (cachedResponse) {
       const currentTime = Date.now();